-(1) Installations must be of professional quality, be installed according to manufacturer's instructions; comply with all applicable state, county, or local codes and regulations.
+(1) Installations must be of professional quality, be installed according to manufacturer's instructions; comply with all applicable state, county, or local codes and regulations; and be verified by a ODOE tax-credit certified solar technician.

 (2) Consumers who purchase a solar water heating system must receive written operating and maintenance instructions.
 These instructions must at a minimum include: